joelpurra/npshell/README.md

 ## configUseCache

 - Default is "true".
 - Automatically generate index files per folder sounds are loaded from.
-See `play index`.
+See `np index`.

 # TODO

-- Search the $PWD folder tree backwards for `.playconfig` local configuration files?
+- Search the $PWD folder tree backwards for `.npconfig` local configuration files?
 - Queue:
-  - Add sounds by piping paths into `play add`: `find sounds | play add all in-order`.
+  - Add sounds by piping paths into `np add`: `find sounds | np add all in-order`.
-  - Add a limit to `play list` (screen size?) or use `less`?
+  - Add a limit to `np list` (screen size?) or use `less`?
-  - Improve `play history` limit.
+  - Improve `np history` limit.
-  - -`play clean` - remove non-existent files from the queue.-
+  - -`np clean` - remove non-existent files from the queue.-
-  - -Fix `play add all in-order` so it doesn't add folder paths to the queue.-
+  - -Fix `np add all in-order` so it doesn't add folder paths to the queue.-
   - -Print sound queue number.-
-  - `play prev` (`play add --from-history -1`) or similar to add most recently played sound?
+  - `np prev` (`np add --from-history -1`) or similar to add most recently played sound?
-  - `play remove #` to remove sound number # in the queue?
+  - `np remove #` to remove sound number # in the queue?
-  - `play next #` (`play skip #`) to skip a number of sounds in the queue.
+  - `np next #` (`np skip #`) to skip a number of sounds in the queue.
-  - `play first` - like `play add`, but add sounds to top of queue.
+  - `np first` - like `np add`, but add sounds to top of queue.
   - Number currently playing sound 0 instead of 1?
 - External player:
   - Set up a music player interface to switch out `afplay`.
   - Don't `kill -9 afplay`, use another signal?
   - Find a signal to pause playback?
-- `play daemon`:
+- `np daemon`:
-  - `play daemon --pause` to try to pause/sleep the audio player, make daemon idle?
+  - `np daemon --pause` to try to pause/sleep the audio player, make daemon idle?
-  - `play daemon --resume` to resume an idle daemon?
+  - `np daemon --resume` to resume an idle daemon?
   - Save sound playback position upon pause?
-  - Maintain play/pause status between `play daemon` executions, so it will resume playing (or not) upon reboot?
+  - Maintain np/pause status between `np daemon` executions, so it will resume playing (or not) upon reboot?
 - Index/cache files:
-  - If not using an index and an action takes too long, display a warning message "Using indexes could speed up `play add`"?
+  - If not using an index and an action takes too long, display a warning message "Using indexes could speed up `np add`"?
-  - Use `.play.cache~` indexes hierachically when building parent indexes?
+  - Use `.np.cache~` indexes hierachically when building parent indexes?
-  - -`play index` to index the current folder.-
+  - -`np index` to index the current folder.-
-  - -`play index --force` to reindex the current folder.-
+  - -`np index --force` to reindex the current folder.-
-  - -`play index --clean` to remove `.play.cache~`.-
+  - -`np index --clean` to remove `.np.cache~`.-
-  - -`play index [--force|--clean] --recursive` to perfom action recursively.-
+  - -`np index [--force|--clean] --recursive` to perfom action recursively.-